leonard33/mobile-portfolio-skeleton/README.md

 # My Web Portfolio

  This is a Microverse personal portfolio project created using a Figma template design.
+ This project is all about having a responsive mobile view and web view of a potrfolio project.

 ## Built With